makrossan/sma-resources/README.md

 ---

-## Compatibility
+# Compatibility

-Each query includes:
+Each package includes:

 - ✅ The SMA version it was created for
 - 🔄 Whether it has been tested or verified on newer versions